DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 lein fighweel
 ```

 Now the dev environment is up and running and ready for code!
 I browsed around and found an example very close to what I needed!
-It was an 3 range fields calculating BMI, this was a good starting point for me being new to this language and libraries.
-The code I now had was 3 parts:
+It was 3 sliders calculating BMI, this was a good starting point for me being new to Reagent and Clojure.
+The code I now had was:

-1. my atom state using the reagent atom containing the initial state, basically functioning like Redux.
+1. My app state inside an reagent/atom state, functioning like Redux.
 ```
 (def perc-data (reagent/atom (calc-perc {:flour 1600 :liquid 1200 :sourdough 20 })))
 ```